 The Mo Ibrahim Foundation is not a primary data provider, but rather collates data from external sources.
 Using this third-party data, the IIAG is compiled and calculated by the Research Team at the Foundation’s Secretariat.
 The Research Team is guided by the IIAG Advisory Council.
-The Advisory Council is a body of academics, policy-makers and private sector representatives, the majority of whom are African, whose specific expertise ensures that the IIAG is the most comprehensive, relevant and robust tool to measure African governance.
+The Advisory Council is a body of academics, policy-makers and private sector representatives whose specific expertise ensures that the IIAG is the most comprehensive, relevant and robust tool to measure African governance.

 Which countries and years does the IIAG cover?

 The 2017 IIAG includes all 54 African countries and covers a 17-year period, from 2000 to 2016 inclusive.
 The 2017 IIAG does not include data for South Sudan prior to secession in 2011.
 Due to the lack of data, trends have not been calculated for this country using data prior to 2011.
 The absence of South Sudan scores prior to 2011 means that 53 countries are ranked in 2000 to 2010 inclusive and 54 countries are ranked in 2011 to 2016 inclusive.
 This should be taken into account when looking at any trend that spans the time period pre- and post-2011.
 Similarly, averages calculated for groups which include South Sudan exclude the country in pre-secession years.
 Data for Sudan prior to 2011 (Former Sudan) have been used in the 2017 IIAG.
 Despite Sudan being a new country post-secession of South Sudan, pre-2011 data for ‘Former Sudan’ are deemed to be a suitable proxy for governance in Sudan.